Grayson Allen NBA Playoffs Player Props: Bucks vs. Heat

-Grayson Allen and the rest of the Milwaukee Bucks match up versus the Miami Heat in the NBA Playoffs on Wednesday, at 9:00 PM ET.
+Grayson Allen and his Milwaukee Bucks teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 7:30 PM ET on Saturday.

-In this article, we break down Allen's available prop bets, providing stats to help you figure out the best wagers to make.
+We're going to break down Allen's prop bets, using stats and trends to help you make good selections.

 Grayson Allen Prop Bets vs. the Heat